vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 * `cert.pem` and `key.pem` for client certificates, if required.
 * `ca-key.pem`, the private key for the certificate authority.

+If the folder that you specify in `--tls-cert-path` does not exist, `vic-machine create` creates it.

 <pre>--tls-cert-path '<i>path_to_certificate_folder</i>'
 </pre>